websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/sharing-forms-and-managing-submissions/form-metrics.md

 ### Field Lists

 The Color, Date, Number, and Text fields accept free-form data entry from the form's users, so data can't really be tabulated for these fields.
 Instead, they're presented as a simple list of responses.
-However, since the number field includes validation to
+However, since the number field includes validation to ensure that only numeric data are entered, some summary statistics are compiled: average, sum, minimum value, and maximum value.

 ![Color field entries are displayed as a simple list of responses.](./form-metrics/images/02.png)